xitu/gold-miner/article/2021/11-rare-javascript-one-liners-that-will-amaze-you.md

 # 11 Rare JavaScript One-Liners That Will Amaze You

-#### Because who doesn’t love to build things with just a single line

 ![Source: [Pexels](https://www.pexels.com/photo/blue-eyed-man-staring-at-the-mirror-54377/)](https://cdn-images-1.medium.com/max/8576/1*-0ag6JFjkLmmXTJVVZPVmA.jpeg)

 What is the thing you do if you want to impress a professional developer?
 It’s simple: Solve a complex problem with simple logic and as few lines of code as possible.
 With the introduction of ES6 arrow functions, it is possible to create one-liners that look elegant and simple.